 Bookings data includes the number of successful initial bookings made as the result of a referral.
 A booking may be made at the same time as a referral, or at a later date.
 It includes bookings of referrals previously on the Appointment Slot Issues (ASI) worklist, provided the provider updates the e-referral system with the booking information.
 For non-2WW bookings, this set of data includes First Outpatient bookings only.
 For 2WW bookings, the data includes bookings for all appointment types.
 Only the first record of a converted Unique Booking Reference Number (UBRN) is counted (unique UBRNs).
 Subsequent activity such as rebooking is ignored.

-Counts exclude bookings from Ministry of Defence (MOD) sites.
-2WW clinic types are displayed, all other clinic types have been grouped into “other clinic”.
+2WW clinic types are displayed, all other clinic types have been grouped into 'Other clinic'.

 Appointment Slot Issue (ASI) data